markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-08-reading-time-engineering-manager.md

 * Shout out who recommended the book!
 * Judge the book by its cover, font selection, paper quality... details matter!
 * My thoughts on the book and the big take-aways!
+* Favorite quote from the book!
+* Elevator pitch for suggesting (or not suggesting) the book!
 * My notes (in Evernote of course) on the book!

 First up will be the current Twitch Manager Book Club book: Decisive: How to Make Better Choices in Life and Work.
 See you in a few days!